-- Aluminium is the strongest of the three materials and is virtually maintenance free.
+- Aluminium is the most durable of the three materials and requires little maintenance.

-- Aluminium doors are highly customizable and have an endless variety of custom colors.
+- Aluminium doors are highly customizable and have an endless variety of custom colours.

-- Typically powder coated or anodized, Aluminium will not rot or discolor quickly.
+- Typically powder coated or anodized, Aluminium will not rot or discolour quickly.

 Cons of Aluminium Doors:

-- Aluminium is the best conductor of heat and hence not as insulating.
+- Because aluminium is the best heat conductor, it is not as insulating.
 They are dependent on the glazing selected.

 - Aluminium is far more expensive to manufacture than uPVC.